mono/md-website/developers/building-monodevelop.md

 ### Building using MSBuild

-Open a terminal in main and run winbuild.bat (or winbuild.sh from MSysGit bash).
-You can easily run MD directly after building with the winrun.bat/sh script.
+Open a terminal in main and run winbuild.bat.
+You can easily run MD directly after building with the winbuild.bat script.